 - Regular intake aids in maintaining ideal weight and prevents obesity

-IN THIS GROUP: Agati, beans, chia seeds, chickpeas, flax seeds, hemp seeds, horse gram, lentils, licorice, okra, oregano, peanuts, pumpkin seeds, sesame seeds, snow pea, soybeans, sunflower seeds, tarwi, and winged beans.
+IN THIS GROUP: Agati, beans, chia seeds, chickpeas, flax seeds, hemp seeds, horse gram, lentils, licorice, okra, oregano, peanuts, pumpkin seeds, sesame seeds, snow pea, soybeans, sunflower seeds, tarwi, and winged beans

 In this group are also vegetables that don’t have the typical kind of roots but are modified.
 One is the corm which is a swollen or enlarged stem that stores nutrients.
 The other is the rhizome which is a modified plant stem that grows horizontally underground.
 Roots and shoots grow out of the rhizome’s nodes.
 Try out some of the listed stem vegetables below.